Galactose: Structure and isomerism

 Galactose exists in both open-chain and cyclic form.
-The open-chain form has a carbonyl at the end of the chain.
+The open-chain form is an aldehyde (RCHO).

-Four isomers are cyclic, two of them with a pyranose (six-membered) ring, two with a furanose (five-membered) ring.
-Galactofuranose occurs in bacteria, fungi and protozoa, and is recognized by a putative chordate immune lectin intelectin through its exocyclic 1,2-diol.
-In the cyclic form there are two anomers, named alpha and beta, since the transition from the open-chain form to the cyclic form involves the creation of a new stereocenter at the site of the open-chain carbonyl.
+Four isomers are cyclic, two of them with a pyranose (six-membered) ring and two with a furanose (five-membered) ring.
+Each cyclic form can exist as two anomers, named alpha and beta, since a new stereocenter is generated upon cyclization at the site of the carbonyl.
+In the pyranose form, the OH group on C-3 is axial.